rehierl/node-tree-outliner/88-todos.md

 may also apply to any other node tree -

 **TODO**
+parent containers, a definition by choice? - is there a formal/mathematical reason why they are needed? - i.e. allow to find a contradiction in the statements that are related to those paths in `S{+}N{+}`? -

+**TODO**
 is that loop sufficient? -
 with regards to implicit associations -
 -> in 3-8-1-implementation